-I am a researcher interested in the mechanisms by which humans process and understand language and literature, and in the ways linguistic data can be explored computationally.
-I am currently part of the research project “High Mountains Low Arousal?
+Giulia Grisot is a researcher interested in the mechanisms by which humans process and understand language and literature, and in the ways linguistic data can be explored computationally.
+She is currently part of the research project “High Mountains Low Arousal?
 Distant Reading Topographies of Sentiment in German Swiss Novels in the early 20th Century“.
-My PhD project explored language processing of difficulties in literary texts, with a particular focus on Virginia Woolf.
-It combined stylistics and psycholinguistics methods (in particular eye tracking), to investigate textual complexities from an empirical viewpoint.
+Her PhD project explored language processing of difficulties in literary texts, with a particular focus on Virginia Woolf.
+It combined stylistics and psycholinguistics methods (in particular, eye tracking) to investigate textual complexities from an empirical viewpoint.

-I have grown up climbing trees and playing ball-games in a small town, learning to love nature and the outdoors.
-I cook, try to keep fit, play the violin and do my best with a number of other instruments.
-I have a passion for languages and a innate curiosity towards the mechanisms that allow language understanding.
+Giulia grew up climbing trees and playing ball-games in a small town, learning to love nature and the outdoors.
+She cooks, tries to keep fit, plays the violin and does her best with a number of other instruments.
+She has a passion for languages and an innate curiosity towards the mechanisms that allow language understanding.